green-coding-solutions/website/content/jobs/green-software-developer.en.md

 The job is possible as part-time or full-time.

-Our salary range is between 60k - 100k EUR depending on if you want to join part-time or full-time and also what your qualification is.
+Our salary range is between 70k - 100k EUR for a full-time equivalent depending on the qualification you already bring in.

 Please include your expected salary and part-time/full-time preference in your email.